Locations:

 Sleep Paralysis

-While falling asleep or waking up, your brain helps the muscles in your arms and legs relax.
-With sleep paralysis, you regain awareness but can’t move.
-Paralysis is temporary and isn't a sign of a major medical issue.
-Pinpointing the source of your symptoms and addressing them can help you avoid future episodes.
+Sleep paralysis is when you can’t move right before falling asleep or waking up.
+It’s temporary.
+As you sleep, your brain helps the muscles in your arms and legs relax.
+With sleep paralysis, you’re stuck between sleep phases.
+Finding the source of your symptoms and addressing them can help you avoid future episodes.

 Overview